 Hours: Most markets operate on Saturday mornings (with a few exceptions).

 Phoenix's soccer franchise has a brand spanking new field to play on in Wild Horse Pass.
 The season lasts all summer long, and the matches are played in the evening, so no need to worry about finding a shady spot.
-The season will start with 50% capacity to ensure the safety of Phoenix Rising fans.

 Wild Horse Pass Stadium

 This summer marks the WNBA's 26th season and, as one of the league's original eight franchises, the Phoenix Mercury invite you to celebrate with them.
 Join Diana Taurasi and Skylar Diggins-Smith on their quest for the franchise's fourth championship.

 By VehicleBack to Top of List